-A real-life (software is real too…) example would be when a sales team (a stand-in for a microservice) closes a deal for which production capacity has to go up.
+A real-life (software is real too…) example would be a sales team (a stand-in for a microservice) closing a deal for which production capacity has to go up.
 Planning begins, but in the process, someone forgets to inform the procurement team (another microservice) and the whole expansion plan is at risk.

-Fig: Explaining complex event processing
+Fig: Explaining a complex event processing

 Similarly, in any software system it is critical that each microservice keeps the others updated on relevant information.
 Yet, how to coordinate this?